Which place is cheaper, Dayton or Asheville?

 Asheville usually gets more rain in October than Dayton.
 Asheville gets 3.4 inches (86 mm) of rain, while Dayton receives 2.5 inches (64 mm) of rain this time of the year.

 Both Dayton and Asheville are popular destinations to visit in the winter with plenty of activities.
 The winter months attract visitors to Asheville because of the Christmas ambience, the shopping scene, and the cuisine.

 It's quite cold in Dayton in the winter.
 Asheville is much warmer than Dayton in the winter.
-The temperature in Asheville is usually 44°F (7°C) in January, and Dayton stays around 30°F (-1°C).
+The daily temperature in Asheville averages around 44°F (7°C) in January, and Dayton fluctuates around 30°F (-1°C).